-- One in-person visit with your doctor each month during months seven to twelve.
+- One in-person visit with your doctor each month during months seven to 12.

-Original Medicare covers behavioral counseling at 100 percent (no deductible or coinsurance) of the Medicare-approved amount.
+Original Medicare covers behavioral counseling at 100% (no deductible or coinsurance) of the Medicare-approved amount.
 Medicare Advantage plans cover the same when you see an in-network provider.

 If you have Original Medicare Part A and Part B, your coverage no longer limits how much it will pay for medically necessary therapy services.
 However, if you have a Medicare Advantage plan, you should check your plan to learn about its coverage for therapy services, as your HMO or PPO benefits may differ.

 Does the number of medically necessary therapy sessions impact your costs?
-No. After you pay your Part B deductible, you’ll pay 20 percent of the cost.
-Medicare will pay 80 percent.
+No. After you pay your Part B deductible, you’ll pay 20% of the cost.
+Medicare will pay 80%.